-Help with payments is available with a: Quest card, unemployment, DSHS, SSI, WIC, HUD, free or reduced lunch, or a letter from a community organization.
-Please complete the tuition waiver form.
+Help with payments is available with a letter documenting QUEST/EBT benefits, unemployment, DSHS, SSI, WIC, HUD, free or reduced lunch, or a letter from a community organization documenting financial need.

 - Tuition waivers are required for each quarter you are enrolled.